 EQ is a vital tool for mixing engineers use.
 It’s a crucial arsenal that you can avoid if you deal with mixing and mastering.
 Abusing it makes the track appear wimpy and muddy.
 So how can you abuse EQ and start using it like a pro?
-Here are common mistakes that you need to avoid.
+Here are common mistakes that you need to avoid when mixing or recording.

 Fully using a parametric EQ for too long

 You can use the parametric EQ to boost and sweep around until you find a room resonances on your vocals.
 The parametric EQ can be off-putting, especially if you want to apply quite heavy tonal EQ.
 Before fully using the paramedic EQ make sure you leave room for using other tonal EQ.

 Another EQ mistake is sometimes you might assume you can identify EQ by your ear.
 You might think it is something you were not born with like perfect pitch, but this is not true.
 You need to learn how to identify the frequencies by ear.
 These are helpful since you can listen to your mix and identify the issues you need to solve.
 You can use services like Qiztones or Soundgym.com and start testing and developing your hearing abilities.

 When you apply too much EQ to your vocal, it will start to get worse.
 It sounds like a rabbit hole and sounds even worse after you try to add more EQ or even fixing it.
 You can also end up with four different EQs which becomes a big issue that you will overcome by trying to be more careful with EQ.